-Theatre SKAM is thrilled to have Anna Marie working as the director of The Fates.
-She has worked in the past as a teaching artist at the SKAM school of performing arts and with us on other projects.
-Watch her work in Ellery Lamm’s newest play: The Fates!
+Theatre SKAM is ecstatic to welcome Ellery back this year after working with her play Backliners in 2020.
+This year, Ellery workshopped a play through some collaboration from the SKAM Young Company.
+After conversing with the SYC team for some ideas Ellery created a brand new play: The Fates!
 The play follows three girls (Inez, Lottie, and Nell) before the start of a new school year.
 They each arrive separately to a party at a lake cabin, with their own desires for a fresh start.
 When the girls are drawn to a dock on the lake and all witness something slightly mystical, eerie, and unexplainable, they begin to wonder if they have a real opportunity to each change one aspect of their pasts, and in turn alter their futures.

-In anticipation of this play beginning to come to life with rehearsals this week, we asked Anna Marie some questions about her and what directing the show has been like so far:
+In anticipation of this play beginning to come to life with rehearsals this week, we asked Ellery some questions to gain some insight into her writing process:

-Do you have any favourite plays?
-Which play has had the largest impact on you?
+Do you have any favourite playwrights or plays?